nikhilniksss/nikhilniksss/README.md

 ## 👋 Hi there!
 I'm Nikhil ![Profile Views](https://komarev.com/ghpvc/?username=nikhilniksss&color=brightgreen)

-## Transforming data into insights | Data Scientist | Associate Vice President
+## Transforming data into insights | Data Scientist

 #### With over a decade of professional experience, I've evolved from a software developer into a seasoned data scientist, passionate about turning complex data challenges into actionable insights.